noel-robert/intelunnati_TeamTRON/README.md

    python train.py --img <image_size> --batch <batch_size> --epochs <num_epochs> --data <data/data.yaml> --cfg <path_to_model_config>
    ```

    add '--device cuda:0' if you are using a dedicated GPU.
-Also try installing [cuDNN](https://developer.nvidia.com/cudnn), but a *NVIDIA Developer Program Membership* is required.

    *Optional: use `--weights <path_to_weights>` if you have pretrained weights from any previous runs.*